mexplatform/mex-vocabulary/vocabulary/README.md

-# MEX Vocabulary

-* Lightweight and Flexible Schema for Machine Learning Iterations
+# MEX Vocabulary: Lightweight and Flexible Schema for Machine Learning Experiments

 More than just a **machine readable way**, the `MEX` Vocabulary has been designed to define a **lightweight and flexible schema** for publishing machine learning outputs metadata, regardless technology (we have been working to provide different programming language *APIs* and integrations with different machine learning tools).
 We aim to provide a **free-format** for exporting and exchanging machine learning metadata, indifferent to existing **workflow systems** or **frameworks**.
 As a consequence, the users can benefit of the `mex format` for further analysis and integrations in an easiest way.